ThalesMMS/GitHub-Replicant-rs/README.md

 You can run the tool directly via `cargo run` or using the compiled binary.

+> ⚠️ Unauthenticated GitHub API calls are limited (60 requests/hour) and may fail on large syncs.
+Use `GITHUB_TOKEN` for authenticated requests to avoid 403 rate limit errors.

 ### Basic Usage
 Backup all non-forked repositories for a user (e.g., `torvalds`):